ISDuBA/ISDuBA/docs/keycloak.md

 ```

 # (Optional) Keycloak on System-Startup
 Allow Keycloak to start on system-startup.
-This section
-can be automated via the [keycloakonsystemstart script](./scripts/keycloakonsystemstart.sh)

 Create a systemd Keycloak file via a text editor, e.g. vim:
 ```